msh9/codinginthetrenches.com/content/2013/on-the-use-of-aws-dynamodb.rst

 by Amazon Web Services.
 DynamoDB provides table oriented storage of records with variable attributes on each record.

-Like any other data storage system DynamoDB has tradeoffs between its features and capabilities which makes is more appropriate for some applications than others.
+Like any other data storage system DynamoDB has trade offs between its features and capabilities which makes it more appropriate for some applications than others.
 The point of this post is cover some reasons why (and why not) to use DynamoDB as the database for a project.
 A way of evaluating the appropriateness of DynamoDB for a project is to first consider **could I use it** then consider **can I use it**.
-The ordering used is to first consider if the system is of any use the project, if it's not then move on to another techology, SQL Server perhaps?
-The second consideration is necessary to take into account that in some cases the tradeoffs that DynamoDB makes may make it inappropriate for applications that it would otherwise work well for.
+The ordering used is to first consider if the system is of any use the project, if it's not then move on to another technology, SQL Server perhaps?
+The second consideration is necessary to take into account that in some cases the trade offs that DynamoDB makes may make it inappropriate for applications that it would otherwise work well for.

 Essentially uses for DynamoDB end up looking like the following: